rohitkedari/crop-manager/docs/index.md

 * .NET core language is used for Asset 2.0
 * Supports pagination to fetch asset and hierarchy information

-* Attributes are termed as properties.
-* The REST structures are changed to create more flexible APIs.
-* .NET core language is used for Asset 2.0
-* Supports pagination to fetch asset and hierarchy information

 # Features
 * Extremely high number of nodes (75M approx.) will be supported for any asset.
 * As the scalability will increase, the APIs will be extremely high performant to match the same